beaubreedlove/FantasyFootball/rules.md

         1. The regular season is 14 weeks, with each team playing each other team exactly once.
         1. The playoffs will have 7 teams, one with a bye, and take place on weeks 15 through 17.
         1. The draft time is on the Sunday before the first game each season at 8pm.
+        1. Starting in 2022, we will do keepers.
+You may keep a few players for 1 year and 1 player for 2 years.
+Other restrictions apply -- see details in [keepers](#keepers) rules.
         1. We'll use FAAB to determine waiver claims and break ties with least recently used.
         1. There are no divisions.
         1. League fee is $200.
         1. Trades are allowed and the trade deadline will be the Saturday of week 12.
         1. Anything can be objected and a majority vote will determine the outcome.
-        1. Rules changes require a unanimous vote.
+        1. Rules changes in season require a unanimous vote.
+For future seasons, they require a majorityvote and Comissioner approval.
         1. People who make the playoffs win at least $50 with 1st through 3rd winning $1,000, $500, and $250.
         1. The teams to score 1st and 2nd place in the regular season will win $100 and $50.
         1. The team who scores the most points wins $150.